 Eating for satiety

 Some foods are more satiating than others.
 Exhibit a is protein, which is MVP when it comes to giving your body fuel that lasts.

-“Protein helps you feel fuller or less hungry, a little bit more than carbohydrates, and quite a bit more than fats,” says Douglas Paddon-Jones, PhD, a Sheridan Lorenz Distinguished Professor in Aging and Health in the Department of Nutrition and Metabolism at the University of Texas Medical Branch.
-“The idea being if you consume an equal portion of the same food that’s higher in protein you might reduce the amount of food you’ll want to snack on or overeat later on.”
+“Protein helps you feel fuller a little bit more than carbohydrates, and quite a bit more than fats,” says Douglas Paddon-Jones, PhD, a distinguished professor in the Department of Nutrition and Metabolism at the University of Texas Medical Branch.

 RELATED: 8 Foods That Will Fill You Up

 Even though carbs come second to protein in affecting satiety, not all are created equal.

 In a 2016 preliminary study published in the Journal of Food & Function, researchers found that natural or minimally-processed foods (think produce, poultry, whole grains, and unsweetened yogurts) were more satiating than ultra-processed foods, which they defined as "substances extracted or derived from food and additives, typically with five or more and usually many (cheap) ingredients.”

 Meanwhile, complex carbohydrates that are high in dietary fiber may impact satiety in a good way: For example, one small study that compared higher-fiber, low-sugar oatmeal to a lower-fiber, ready-to-eat sugar-sweetened cereal found that participants perceived oatmeal as more satiating.
 After eating it, they ate less at a subsequent meal that participants who'd pre-gamed with the cereal.